-One concept that my mind kept returning to, was the vast power each of us has to set the tone of our own lives — to wield greater influence in the experiences we have.
+One concept that my mind kept returning to was the vast power each of us has to set the tone of our own lives – to wield more significant influence in the experiences we have.

-What my life’s experiences have taught me so far is that the energy we put forth is not only absorbed by others, but it is also reflected back to us.
+What my life experiences have taught me so far is that the energy we put forth is not only absorbed by others but is also reflected back to us.

 As Mister Rogers liked to ask, “what are you growing in the garden of your mind?”